 Help for LGBTQ Families Seeking Child Care

-LGBTQ families may have additional concerns and considerations in finding child care that is sensitive and respectful.
+LGBTQ families may have additional concerns in finding child care that is sensitive and respectful.

 Along with our online search tool, phone referral service, parent toolkit, and helpful resource guides, LGBTQ parents may want to observe and ask the following questions directly to child care providers they are considering.

 - Do the program’s written materials and website include an inclusive nondiscrimination statement?

 - Do they display photos and images that show diverse family structures?

 - Do dolls and dress-up materials reflect a range of family types and gender expression?